 LeRoy McVey Bickett

 George Hutton Anderson was born May 29, 1876, in the Village of Morrow, Salem Twp., Warren Co., OH, and died January 3, 1932, in the Village of Morrow, Salem Twp., Warren Co., OH, at age 55.
 Buried in Morrow Cemetery, Morrow, Salem Co., OH.
-He is the son of Jonah Anderson of Ohio and Hannah M. Ford of Ohio.
-He was a Funeral Director.
+He is the son of Jonah Anderson of Ohio, and Hannah M. Ford of Ohio.
+George Hutton Anderson became a Funeral Director.

-Gertrude Pearl Patricia "Gertie" Baker was born February 10, 1880, in the Village of Yellow Springs, Miami Twp., Greene Co., OH, and died October 21, 1968, in Watertown, Jefferson Co., WI, at age 88.
+Gertrude Pearl Patricia "Gertie" Baker was born February 10, 1880, in the Village of Yellow Springs, Miami Twp., Greene Co., OH, and died October 21, 1968, at St. Joseph's Home for the Aged, Watertown, Jefferson Co., WI, at age 88.
 Buried in Oak Hill Cemetery, Watertown, Jefferson Co., WI.
-She is the daughter of William Penn Baker of Miami Twp., Greene Co., OH, and Helen Margaret Gebauer of Olan, Silesia, Prussia, Germany.
+Cause of death: Cerebral Hemorrhage.
+She is the daughter of William Penn Baker of Miami Twp., Greene Co., OH, and Helen Margaret "Marie" (Gebauer) Baker of Olan, Silesia, Prussia, Germany.

 George Hutton Anderson then married Ruth Mae Ford.